 When comparing the health benefits of martial art practice to other forms of physical activity, you find they are the same.
 The facts say a brisk walk, once or twice a day, cannot be beaten as a simple and healthy, exercise.

-I reject the idea that learning taijiquan, baguazhang, or xingyiquan outside the traditional methods will lessen the value of your practice.
+I reject the idea that learning taijiquan, Bagu Zhang, or Xingyiquan outside the traditional methods will lessen the value of your practice.
 I recognize any activity you undertake for self-improvement as a positive action.
 I find individuals engaged in improving themselves are engaged in improving the community.